johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Pastoral, evangelistic community has two particular functions:

 - 	A pastoral, *shepherding* role;
 - 	An evangelistic, *proclaiming* role.

-### Pastoral, shepherding role
+### Pastoral, shepherding role ###

-In its pastoral, shepherding role the community reflects the affirming, selfless, humble, protective, overseeing care that the *Good Shepherd*, Jesus, has for his people.
+In its pastoral, shepherding role the community reflects the affirming, self-less, humble, protective, overseeing care that the *Good Shepherd*, Jesus, has for his people.
 This is demonstrated practically through being both an *hospitable* and a *celebratory, worshipping* community.

-#### An hospitable community
+#### An hospitable community ####

 An hospitable community expresses hospitality—friendliness, kindness, warmth, welcoming, care, openness, acceptance and concern for the *alien and stranger* encountered by the community.

 -	A hospital is a place of healing and restoration, suggesting that practical *hospitality*, reflected in opening our hearts and homes to one another, represents a vital aspect of generating *healing* and *health*.

-#### A celebratory, worshipping community
+#### A celebratory, worshipping community ####

 A celebratory, worshipping community demonstrates the goodness, kindness and provision of God through regular celebrations.

--	The covenantal feasts, prescribed in the *Torah*[^cf25], incorporate prophetic signs, pointing towards both the good things that God has done for his people *and* his call to faithful service.
+-	The covenantal feasts, prescribed in the *Torah*[^cf24], incorporate prophetic signs, pointing towards both the good things that God has done for his people *and* his call to faithful service.
 The annual *Passover* is the most significant Hebraic celebration.

 -	The new covenant, inaugurated by Jesus, provides a profound fulfilment of the Passover.
 The symbolic sharing of bread and wine, representing the body and blood of the Messiah, speaks of the Passover *Lamb of God*, who sacrificed his life to serve God's eternal purpose.

 -	Celebrating the Messiah's sacrifice reminds us of the devoted, sacrificial service to which we are called and commissioned, as members of the messianic community.

-### Evangelistic, proclaiming role
+### Evangelistic, proclaiming role ###

 In its evangelistic, proclaiming role messianic communities reflect their confidence that the Messiah, Jesus, is Lord—over both the community and the spiritual and natural powers influencing human beings.
 This is demonstrated by being an irresistible, *inviting* community and a compelling, *believing* community.

-#### An inviting community
+#### An inviting community ####

 An inviting community reflects its evangelistic perspective by *inviting* those outside the community to join in giving *allegiance* (worship, service, faithfulness) to the Messiah.

 -	Being inviting implies something more than offering invitations to specific events.
-It means living in a manner that *invites interest* from outsiders through an expression of the mutuality of human community—which starts by caring for the interests of others.[^cf26]
+It means living in a manner that *invites interest* from outsiders through an expression of the mutuality of human community—which starts by caring for the interests of others.[^cf25]

--	When a community is living a devoted, obedient, *celebratory* lifestyle that is open to and welcoming towards outsiders, its lifestyle and indeed its existence become both a practical embodiment and a proclamation of the Good News,[^cf27] which is practically irresistible to those who are seeking.
+-	When a community is living a devoted, obedient, *celebratory* lifestyle that is open to and welcoming towards outsiders, its lifestyle and indeed its existence become both a practical embodiment and a proclamation of the Good News,[^cf26] which is practically irresistible to those who are seeking.

-#### A believing community
+#### A believing community ####

 A messianic community reflects its evangelistic function through being both a *believing community*and a *community of believers*: